We never like to see our furry friends struggling or stressed. So what can we do to help them?

 To fix the anxiety that occurs while you’re not there, you can train your pup to be more comfortable with having you out of their sight.
 Tell your dog to stay in an area where they cannot see you, such as the other side of an ajar door.
 Reward calm behavior with high-value treats!
 In further sessions, increase the distance between you.

 Over time, you should notice less anxiety from your pup when you leave the home.
 It’s also a great idea to ensure your pooch has plenty of stuff to do while you’re gone – puzzle toys and hiding treats for them to find can be a good way of achieving this.
+And don’t forget to offer them one of our human-grade calming chews, made with L-theanine and ashwaganda to help alleviate stress and promote relaxation.

 Meeting Strangers and Other Dogs